jeffreylanters/react-unity-webgl/.github/LEGACY_DOCUMENTATION/WIKI_V7.X.md

   render() {
     // Finally render the Unity component and pass
-    // the Unity context through the props.
+    // the Unity content through the props.
 Along
     // with a loading progression text to inform
     // the user how fare the app is loaded.